·

 Arugam Bay

-Arugam Bay is stunning and another great spot for surfing but in comparison to the South Coast, it’s not as well set up for Digital Nomads, however, this is slowly changing and they now have 2 dedicated coworking hostels/cafes Wavehunters & Gypcey Lounge.
+Arugam Bay is stunning and another great spot for surfing, but in comparison to the South Coast, it’s not as well set up for Digital Nomads; however, this is slowly changing.

-I’ve found that the Wi-Fi is a little slower here and the power outages, are more frequent.
-However visiting Arugam Bay twice over the last 2 years, I can already see an improvement in this.
+I’ve found that the Wi-Fi is a little slower here, and the power outages are more frequent.
+However, having visited Arugam Bay twice over the last two years, I can already see an improvement in this.

 Other places to work remotely from as a Digital Nomad in Sri Lanka